There are three major differences between an expert witness and an ordinary witness. They are as follows.

 2. The expert witness supports his evidence by the experiments which have been performed by him in the absence of the opposite party.

-The ordinary witness is available to the opposite party for veracity (truthfulness, accuracy, correctness, faithfulness, fidelity; reputability, honesty, sincerity, trustworthiness, reliability, dependability) (refer section 146)
+The ordinary witness is available to the opposite party for veracity (truthfulness, accuracy, correctness, faithfulness, fidelity) (refer to section 146 of the Evidence Act).

-The ordinary witness gives evidence of what he has perceived by his senses.
+The ordinary witness gives evidence of what he has perceived by his senses (eyes, ear, nose, skin, etc.)

-The significant difference between these two types of witnesses is personal knowledge.
+The significant difference between an expert witness and an ordinary witness is personal knowledge.
 An expert may use their knowledge or skill to draw conclusions, whereas ordinary witness can base their opinion only on what they observed.